craftercms/docs/source/new-ia/by-role/system-admin/installation/delivery/setup-serverless-delivery.rst

 Since serverless delivery requires a single Elasticsearch endpoint readable by all Engine instances, we recommend you create an AWS Elasticsearch domain for delivery.
-If you don't want to use an AWS Elasticsearch domain then you should create and mantain your own Elasticsearch cluster.
+If you don't want to use an AWS Elasticsearch domain then you should create and maintain your own Elasticsearch cluster.

    .. important:: Authoring can also use an Elasticsearch domain, but be aware that in a clustered authoring environment
                   each authoring instance requires a separate Elasticsearch instance.
 If you try to use the same ES domain